KiaHadipour/MNIST/README.md

 ## Copyright

-Any usage or reproduction of the code published in this repository is contingent on referencing https://github.com/KiaHadipour/MNIST in your work.
+Any reproduction or representation of the code published in this repository is contingent on referencing https://github.com/KiaHadipour/MNIST in your work.